-.
+- .
 The evaluation will be based on the following criteria:

 - Quality of content presented

 - Proper planning for presentation

 - Effectiveness of presentation

 - Depth of knowledge and skills

 - Attendance record, daily diary, departmental reports shall be analyzed along with the internship Report Monitoring/ Surprise

 Visits: During the internship program, the faculty mentor makes a surprise visit to the internship site, to check the student's presence physically.
-If the student is found to be absent without prior intimation to the concernedindustry, entire training/internship may be canceled.
+If the student is found to be absent without prior intimation to the concerned industry, entire training/internship may be canceled.
 Students should inform through email to the faculty mentor as well as the industry supervisor at least one day prior to avail leave.

-IV-SEMESTER
+ESTER IV-SE

-"Talent management is about ensuring that the organization attracts, retains, motivates and develops the talented people it needs."
+"Talent management is about ensuring the motivates and develops the

 -Josh Bersin